rjain2470/EMNSR_paper_code/README.md

 ## Acknowledgements

 The experiments in this repo were run using data from the [LMFDB](https://www.lmfdb.org/).
-It was created with the assistance of GPT-5.5 Claude Opus 4.8.
+It was created with the assistance of GPT-5.5 and Claude Opus 4.8.